wwood/hpc_scripts/README.md

   --command-file COMMAND_FILE
                         A file with list of newline separated commands to be split into chunks and submitted.
-One command per line. mqsub --file <file.txt> --chunk-num <int>
+One command per line. mqsub --command-file <file.txt> --chunk-num <int>
   --chunk-num CHUNK_NUM
-                        Number of chunks to divide the commands (from --command-file) into
+                        Number of chunks to divide the commands (from --command-file) into --chunk-size CHUNK_SIZE
-  --chunk-size CHUNK_SIZE
+                        Number of commands (from --command-file) per a chunk --prelude PRELUDE     Code from this file will be run before each chunk --scratch-data SCRATCH_DATA [SCRATCH_DATA ...]
-                        Number of commands (from --command-file) per a chunk
+                        Data to be copied to a scratch space prior to running the main command(s).
+Useful for databases used in large chunks of jobs.

 ```